BA/MA Combined Degree

 DePaul University is proud to be a part of this circle of experience that connects neighbor to neighbor across the city.
 DePaul holds the distinction of being the only institution of higher learning in the Chicago area committed to a full partnership with the city on its One Book, One Chicago program.
 Through this partnership, DePaul opens its campus to welcome citizens of all ages and backgrounds to discuss the One Book at free special events.
-In addition, a biannual course at DePaul is dedicated to the study of the One Book.
+In addition, an annual course at DePaul is dedicated to the study of the One Book.

 In conjunction with the Chicago Public Library and in partnership with the city’s One Book, One Chicago reading initiative, DePaul University’s Department of English is proud to offer the course.